How to watch the second GOP presidential debate

 When and where to watch

 The second presidential debate will air at 9 p.m.
 ET from the Ronald Reagan Presidential Library.
-Viewers can watch it on Fox Business, Univision, which is the partnering network, as well as on Rumble, a video-sharing platform with a primarily right-wing audience.
+It will be simulcast on the FOX News Channel and available to FOX Nation subscribers.
+Viewers can also watch on Univision, which is the partnering network, as well as on Rumble, a video-sharing platform with a primarily right-wing audience.

 Stuart Varney and Dana Perino of Fox News will moderate the debate, along with with Univision's Ilia Calderón.